CipherCrypto/GLBACompliance/README.md

-# Privacy and Security Frameworks Repository
+# Data Privacy and Security Frameworks Repository

 Welcome to our Privacy and Security Frameworks Repository, where we emphasize the critical importance of adhering to established privacy and security frameworks, laws, and regulations.
 This repository serves as a resource for organizations and individuals seeking to understand and implement best practices in information security and data privacy.

-## Why Adherence to Privacy and Security Frameworks is Crucial
+## Why Adherence to Data Privacy and Security Frameworks is Crucial

 In the digital age, data is one of the most valuable assets for both individuals and organizations.
 Protecting this data is not just a technical necessity but a fundamental responsibility.
 Adherence to privacy and security frameworks, laws, and regulations is crucial for several reasons: